Nationwide opinion polling for the 2024 United States presidential election

 This is a list of nationwide public opinion polls that were conducted relating to the general election for the 2024 United States presidential election.
 Those named in the polls were declared candidates or had received media speculation about their possible candidacy.

 Polling aggregation

 The following head-to-head polls feature some of the individuals who officially declared their candidacies.
 The incumbent president, Joe Biden, won the Democratic primaries.
-On July 21, 2024, Biden withdrew from the presidential campaign and endorsed his vice president, Kamala Harris, who shortly thereafter became the official nominee of the Democratic Party.
+On July 21, 2024, Biden withdrew from the race and immediately endorsed his vice president, Kamala Harris, who shortly thereafter became the official nominee of the Democratic Party.